Skip to Main Content

 Welcome

-This Research Guide is designed to help first year students use Iona University Libraries' resources to successfully complete projects and assignments for the English Communication Skills: Writing required course and includes important reference works, articles in databases, and journals.
+This Research Guide is designed to help first year students use Iona University Libraries' resources to successfully complete projects and assignments for the English Thinking Through Writing required course and includes important reference works, articles in databases, and journals.

 For information about course offerings, program faculty, and curriculum requirements, see the department's website.